oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

     but no link to either related object'
 ) }}

-As a visitor at the zoo myself,
+As a visitor at the zoo,
 I have opted to wander around
 and look at the physical signage at the zoo hoping I won't miss a fun event,